VSD-Devs/Devora/content/blog/the-ultimate-guide-to-website-analytics-for-business-insights-in-2025.md

 Extend your analytics capabilities:

 **Heat Mapping and Session Recording**
-- Hotjar for user behavior visualization
+- Hotjar for user behaviour visualisation
 - FullStory for detailed session analysis
 - Crazy Egg for click tracking
 - Mouseflow for conversion funnel analysis

-**A/B Testing and Optimization**
+**A/B Testing and Optimisation**
 - Google Optimize for simple testing
 - Optimizely for advanced experimentation
-- VWO for complete optimization suites
+- VWO for complete optimisation suites
 - AB Tasty for enterprise testing

 ## Setting Up Effective Analytics Tracking